 Being a ‘Compassion and Care’ Volunteer

 Being a volunteer in the caring ministry is rewarding as well as challenging.
 If you have compassion, and enjoy interacting with people, this ministry may be an opportunity for you.
-Please talk to Canon Penny for more information.
+Please talk to David Montgomery or Canon Penny for more information.

 The Prayer List is published in the Email Blast each week.
 Please contact the church office to have someone added to the Prayer List.